Aeldrion/Iris/README.md

 # Iris Raycasting

-Iris is a utility data pack for Minecraft: Java Edition 1.16+ designed to determine the block a player is facing, with micrometric precision and taking into account unusual block geometries.
-As of now, Iris is unfinished and will only work for the few blocks it currently supports (beds, buttons, carpets, doors, fence gates, pressure plates, sapling, slabs, stairs, standing signs and standing banners).
+Iris is a utility data pack for Minecraft: Java Edition 1.17+ designed to determine the place a player is facing, with micrometric precision and taking into account unusual block geometries.
+As of now, Iris is unfinished and will only work for the few blocks it currently supports (anvils, attached stems, beds, beetroots, brewing stands, buttons, cactus, campfires, carpets, cauldrons, chests, composters, conduits, doors, farmland, fence gates, fences, grass, mushrooms, pressure plates, saplings, slabs, stairs, standing signs and standing banners, trapdoors, wall signs, walls, activator rails, detector rails, and powered rails).
 Other blocks will be treated as 1x1x1 cubes.

 ---